Grassroots Federation: Fair Democratic Governance at Scale: Outlook

 \section{Outlook}

 We have presented a framework for grassroots federations together with a protocol that satisfies natural fairness requirements.
 This provides the means for decentralized communities to organize and govern themselves, at scale.
 Future research directions include: \begin{itemize} \item \textbf{Simulations}: While our results show that fairness holds in the limit, simulations can shed further light on actual convergence speeds.
 We plan to quantify convergence under different federation structures and event dynamics. \item \textbf{Limitations}: We have made several simplifying assumptions, such as bounding the number of children per federation.
 Removing these is a natural direction; some are immediate (e.g., uniform assembly sizes, added only for simplicity---in practice, each federation could adopt its own constitution with its own assembly size).
-Another direction is to study fairness from an online perspective: our current analysis reasons about eventual outcomes once the federation stabilizes, whereas an online view would assess fairness at finite horizons and compare GFP to an offline benchmark with full foresight. \item \textbf{Sybil-resilient grassroots federation}: As digital communities are often vulnerable to Sybil attacks~\cite{douceur2002sybil}, our framework could in principle be extended with mechanisms providing protection against such attacks, and then applied to grassroots federations. \end{itemize}
+Another direction is to study fairness from an online perspective: our current analysis reasons about eventual outcomes once the federation stabilizes, whereas an online view would assess fairness at finite horizons and compare GFP to an offline benchmark with full foresight. \item \textbf{Grassroots proof}: A similar, yet simpler, `direct democracy' Grassroots Federation protocol was already shown to be grassroots~\cite{shapiro2025atomic,lewis2026volitional}.
+We expect the proof to carry over to the `assembly-based' protocol presented here; doing so is a subject of future work.

+\item \textbf{Sybil-resilient grassroots federation}: As digital communities are often vulnerable to Sybil attacks~\cite{douceur2002sybil}, our framework could in principle be extended with mechanisms providing protection against such attacks, and then applied to grassroots federations. \end{itemize}